alfetahe/process-hub/guides/StateHandover.md

 redirected to another node, the state of the process will be handed over to the new process on the new node.

+## Handover on node leave
+The hub takes care of the handover process when a node joins the cluster and processes migrate to the new node.
+The same can be said when a node leaves the cluster, meaning that the process states on the leaving node will be handed over to the remaining nodes but only if the node is shut down **gracefully**.
+This leaves the hub with the time to handover the process states to the remaining nodes.
+It is advised to scale nodes down one at a time to avoid any data loss(30 second - 10 minute intervals).

 ## More info can be found in the `Hotswap` module
 Check out the [Hotswap](https://hexdocs.pm/process_hub/ProcessHub.Strategy.Migration.HotSwap.html) module for more information.